 With this kind of inspiration around him, there was no doubt that he got turned on to keep learning and digging deeper into a genre which for a person born in 1994 can seem a little out of place.

-When Chris Copen started going back and forth to New Orleans he started picking up knowledge from musicians such as Jon Cleary, John Boutté, and Josh Paxton.
+When Chris Copen started going back and forth to New Orleans he started picking up knowledge from a lot of local musicians.